-There are many foods that have been shown to prevent cancer in dogs or fight the effects of cancer, and creating a special anti-cancer diet for your dog is something that takes research and guidance.
+There are many foods that can help prevent cancer in dogs or fight the effects of cancer, and creating a special anti-cancer diet for your dog is something that takes research and guidance.
 It’s always a good idea to consult your vet before making any dietary changes for your pup.
-Here are a few foods that you should discuss with your vet that have cancer-fighting and cancer-preventing qualities.
+Here are a few foods that you should discuss with your vet that may have cancer-fighting and cancer-preventing qualities.

 1. Fish Oil